Parameter Estimation for a partially observed Ornstein-Uhlenbeck process with long-memory noise: Introduction

-for every $t\leqslant T$, instead of relying on $V_{t}$ in the construction of $\widehat{\rho }_{T}$.
-These estimators $\widehat{\theta }_{T},\widehat{ \rho }_{T}$ are no longer the MLEs, since, as we mentioned, the Girsanov theorem for fBm does not have the same form as for Brownian motion, but they are still formally LSEs.
+for $\rho $, where, because of the fact that $V$ is unobserved, one uses $ \widehat{V}_{t}=X_{t}+\widehat{\theta }_{T}\int_{0}^{t}X_{t}dt$ for every $ t\leqslant T$, instead of relying on the unobserved $V_{t}$ in the construction of $\widehat{\rho }_{T}$.
+These estimators $\widehat{\theta } _{T},\widehat{\rho }_{T}$ are no longer the MLEs, since, as we mentioned, the Girsanov theorem for fBm does not have the same form as for Brownian motion, but they are still formally LSEs.
 Nevertheless, there is a major difference with respect to the Brownian motion case.
-Indeed, since the process $X$ is no longer a semimartingale, in (\ref{theta^fractional case}) and (\ref {rho^fractional case}) one cannot interpret the numerators using the Itô integral to integrate with respect to it.
-The extension of the Itô integral for fBm, the Skorohod integral, turns out to be the correct notion to use here.
-We mentioned above that Skorohod integrals are difficult to use in practice, but since our Hurst parameter $H$ exceeds $1/2$, it is possible to reinterpret the Skorohod integrals as so-called Young integrals, a pathwise notion, modulo a correction term which we will be able to compute.
+Indeed, since the process $X$ is no longer a semimartingale, in (\ref{theta^fractional case}) and (\ref{rho^fractional case}) one cannot interpret the numerators using the Itô integral; the Skorohod integral turns out to be the correct notion to use here.
+We mentioned above that Skorohod integrals are difficult to use in practice, but since our Hurst parameter $H$ exceeds $1/2$, it is possible to reinterpret the Skorohod integrals as so-called Young integrals, a pathwise notion, modulo a correction term which we will be able to compute explicitly thanks to the Malliavin calculus.

 Having succeeded in correctly interpreting the stochastic integrals in (\ref {theta^fractional case}) and (\ref{rho^fractional case}), the issue of how to discretize them becomes paramount to practical implementation, and herein we will propose several different options, some of which allow for strong consistency and asymptotic normality under broader conditions than others.

+Our discrete-observation study also applies to the case $H=1/2$ as a limiting case.
+The article \cite{BPS} treats this case solely with continuous observations; our work thus covers an extension of their work to discrete observations.
+Checking the validity of this statement rigorously is straightforward; for the sake of conciseness, we leave it to the interested reader.